zhlhaohao/deepwiki-open/README.md

 ## ✨ Features

-- **Instant Documentation**: Turn any GitHub or GitLab repo into a wiki in seconds
+- **Instant Documentation**: Turn any GitHub, GitLab or BitBucket repo into a wiki in seconds
 - **Private Repository Support**: Securely access private repositories with personal access tokens
 - **Smart Analysis**: AI-powered understanding of code structure and relationships
 - **Beautiful Diagrams**: Automatic Mermaid diagrams to visualize architecture and data flow